Join The Welding

 COMPETITIVE DIPLOMA AND CERTIFICATION

 Graduates earn a diploma upon completion of the welding technician program.
 In addition, graduates may have the necessary training to earn American Welding Society (AWS) and American Petroleum Institute (API) qualifications.

 Our goal at Rosedale Tech is to help students empower their future by obtaining careers that support their goals.
 While job placement isn’t guaranteed, Rosedale Tech graduates are in demand.

 One comment our graduates consistently make is that their time at Rosedale Tech flies by quickly.
-Our welding programs can be completed in 13 months or less.
+Our welding program can be completed in 8 months.
 In order to help facilitate a work-life balance, we offer a four-day school week.
-Daytime and evening programs are available in our welding program for those that wish to fit school in with their other daily obligations.

 Financial Aid Options